mint42/libft/README.md

 ## GETTING STARTED

 To set up this project, run `git clone https://github.com/mint42/libft` in the folder of your choosing.
 Then run the `make` command in the root of the repository.
 The Makefile will build the libft.a file which can be linked to a test main or project.
-All of the necessary public include files are symlinked at compile time to the `includes` folder at the root of the repository for ease of linking.
+All of the necessary public include files are symlinked at compile time to the `includes` folder (or whatever folder is defined by `SYM_INCLUDES_DIR` in [config.mk](https://github.com/mint42/libft/blob/master/config.mk)) at the root of the repository for ease of linking.

 ### MODULAR COMPILATION